Click here to listen to a reading of this blog: |

 Or I can’t concentrate on the film I’m watching because I can hear the kitchen tap dripping two rooms away, which is taking up all my energy to ignore!

-The thing is, since I was also struggling with adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction), I found that a lot of the symptoms of adrenal dysfunction and being a HSP overlapped.
+The thing is, since I was also struggling with adrenal dysfunction, I found that a lot of the symptoms of this and being a HSP overlapped.
 And I wasn’t sure where one began and another ended.

 Here are some examples of crossover symptoms:

-How many of us think we have adrenal fatigue when we’re really HSP’s?
+How many of us think we have adrenal issues when we’re really HSP’s?

 That’s a question I kept asking myself as I delve deeper and deeper in to research and information on having this personality trait.